Protected vegetation definitions

 If you want to prune protected vegetation, it is recommended that you contact a qualified arborist.
 Arborists are trained in correct pruning and tree care practices.

-The heritage protection status of the tree may be held under the Department of Environment and Resource Management or also by Brisbane City Council’s Heritage Unit.
+The heritage protection status of the tree may be held under the Department of Environment and Heritage Protection or also by Brisbane City Council’s Heritage Unit.

 Tidal vegetation is any vegetation which falls within the tidal zone of a waterway or wetland and is affected by tidal waters.
 This primarily refers to mangroves, regardless of their size or age.
 It also protects: